-The Role of a CNA
+The Function of a Nursing Assistant

 - Furnishing basic care to patients

-- Checking patient's vital signs
+- Measuring patient's vital signs

 - Maintaining a record of patient's health status